The Automotive Compliance team

 Paul Speakman started his career selling cars in a Vauxhall dealer in Cheltenham, 25 years saw him progressing up the

-In 2006, the FSA hit the industry with new regulations and Paul recognised a gap in the market so, along with fellow Reynolds & Reynolds colleague Paul Guy, Automotive Compliance Ltd (ACL) was born.
-In 2008 ACL became directly authorised as a Principal Firm by the FCA for general insurance products.
-Fast forward to 2014 where ACL became the first Principal Firm working with the motor industry to gain dual authorisation for insurance products and consumer credit.
+In 2005, the FSA hit the industry with new regulations and Paul recognised a gap in the market so, along with fellow Reynolds & Reynolds colleague Paul Guy, Automotive Compliance Ltd (ACL) was born.
+In 2008 ACL became directly authorised as a Principal Firm by the FSA for general insurance permissions.
+Fast forward to 2014 where ACL became the first Principal Firm working specifically with the motor industry to gain dual authorisation for general insurance and consumer credit broking permissions by the FCA.

 Paul Guy started selling cars in his teens and enjoyed a 20-year career doing so in the retail motor industry.